Skip to contents

 Migration, relocation and departure decisions

-We studied the environmental conditions that red knots selected for relocation flights across the North Sea to the United Kingdom in Gobbens et al. (2024).
+In Gobbens et al. (2024), we studied the environmental conditions that red knots selected for relocation flights across the North Sea to the United Kingdom.
 Approximately 37% of tagged red knots departed yearly and on average did so a few hours after sunset, 4h before high tide, with tailwinds, and little cloud cover.

 Individual variation